fgamester/portfolio/README.md

 ### Version Notes

 #### 1.0.2
-- Added _redirect file to the project to allow Netlify to redirect the requests to the correct URL.
+- Added _redirects file to the project to allow Netlify to redirect the requests to the correct URL.

 #### 1.0.1
 - Added a new section to the README file with the version notes.